speculzzz/ml_fastapi/README.md

-# FastAPI ML Model Service
+# FastAPI ML Model Service with Keycloak Auth

-A lightweight REST API for machine learning model inference built with FastAPI, Docker, and modern Python tooling.
+A lightweight REST API for machine learning model inference built with FastAPI, Docker,
+JWT authentication via Keycloak and modern Python tooling.
-It is a part of Homework 9 for the OTUS course and is intended for educational purposes.
+It is a part of Homeworks 9-10 for the OTUS course and is intended for educational purposes.

 ## Features

 - 🚀 FastAPI-powered REST endpoints
+- 🔑 JWT Authentication: Integrated with Keycloak
+- 🧑‍💻 Role-Based Access:
+  - `user` role → `/predict`
+  - `admin` role → `/admin`
+  - `admin` or `user` role → `/flexible`
 - 📦 Docker containerization
 - ✅ Pytest with coverage reporting
 - 🔍 Pylint code quality checks